hclimente/hclimente.github.io/_posts/2025-11-17-online-security.md

 A cornerstone of good security is multi-factor authentication (MFA), which requires two or more of these factors to authenticate.
 That's why many important services these days require you to provide, e.g., both a password and a code sent to your phone.

 Of course, the more factors you require, the safer you are.
 But security comes at the cost of convenience.
 Maybe you don't want to scan your face and receive an email code to shitpost on Reddit.
 Maybe you don't have good signal, and would rather keep text messages for the imporant stuff.

+## Passwords

+- Keep passwords: SHA-256 is too fast.
+Hence, a hacker could eventually crack your password if your SHA gets leaked.
+Instead, we use Argon2.

 ## FIDO2 and passkeys